A multimodal stress detection dataset with facial expressions and physiological signals: Methods

-\item{\textbf{Accelerometer data:}} Accelerometer sensors can be used for multiple tasks (e.g., human action recognition and step counting).
-By measuring orientation and acceleration force, the accelerometer sensor can determine the device's orientation (horizontal or vertical) and the type of movement.
-The accelerometers vary in type (digital and analog), sensitivities, and the number of axes.
-Our dataset provides three-axis accelerometer data that can measure the orientation of the sensor in three dimensions which is able to capture the activity more precisely.
+\item{\textbf{Accelerometer data:}} Accelerometer sensors can be used for multiple tasks (e.g., human action recognition and step counting) \cite{bayat2014study}.
+By measuring orientation and acceleration force, the accelerometer sensor can determine the device's orientation (horizontal or vertical) and the type of movement \cite{cudejko2022validity}.
+The accelerometers vary in type (digital and analog), sensitivity, and number of axes.
+Our dataset provides three-axis accelerometer data that measures the orientation of the sensor in three dimensions, which enables capturing the activity more precisely.